LyesSEFIANE/Java-RESTful-Services-Spring-Boot/README.md

-# Spring Boot RESTful web services Example
+# Spring Boot RESTful Web Service Example

 Developing RESTful web services is fun.
 The combination of Spring Boot, Spring Web MVC, Spring Web Services and JPA makes it even more fun.